sharpest-minds/hiring-tips/README.md

 4. If you write a good blog post, let us know and we'll promote it.
 We can give you **significant** reach: SharpestMinds content gets **over a quarter of a million** monthly views across all social media platforms, and we have deals with major data science publications like [KDNuggets](https://www.kdnuggets.com) and [Towards Data Science](https://towardsdatascience.com).

-# Checklist: once you hit the halfway point of your mentorship

-1. Make a list of all the regular, small, technical [meetups](https://www.meetup.com) in your city.
-Ideally something where you discuss a paper or write actual code in a workshop.
-Start going, even if you sit in a corner and do nothing the first couple of times.
-The benefit of having industry people see your face every week compounds quickly.

-2. Check out our list of hiring partners [at the bottom of this page](https://app.sharpestminds.com/mentee/companies).
-We can often give warm introductions to many of the companies on this list, which lets you to skip their HR screens - a big advantage. **Please keep this list confidential.** You can request warm intros to companies directly through the SharpestMinds web app.

-3. Start applying to jobs.
-Here are some good places to apply for ML jobs [that aren't generally known](https://towardsdatascience.com/what-no-one-will-tell-you-about-data-science-job-applications-bff2d4b5e983):

-   👉 Applying through [Key Values](https://www.keyvalues.com) sends a good signal to hiring managers, because they tend to attract good engineers as applicants.
-(Applying through Indeed sends a bad signal to hiring managers, so you shouldn't do it.)

-   👉 Y Combinator's [Work At A Startup](https://www.workatastartup.com) page is another great one.
-This lets you submit a single application to all YC companies.

-   👉 [Hacker News](https://news.ycombinator.com) puts up a "Who Is Hiring?" post every month where companies post open jobs.
-A great hack is to look up all the past Who Is Hiring posts [at this URL](https://news.ycombinator.com/submitted?id=whoishiring).
-Instructions on how to apply to each job are included in the comments.
-Check it out!

-   👉 The [Comet ML newsletter](https://www.getrevue.co/profile/mljobs?utm_campaign=Issue&utm_content=forwarded&utm_medium=email&utm_source=ML+Jobs+Newsletter) is another great place to apply for ML jobs.
-We highly recommend subscribing: you'll get a list of ML jobs delivered to your inbox every two weeks.

-7. If the hiring manager whose group / company you're trying to join has a Twitter account, follow it.
-If they have a blog, read it.
-Same goes for engineers in the group / company you're trying to join.

 # Job search, part 1: creating first impressions

 Later on I'll cover how to reach out to companies in your job search.
 Before that, you need to prepare the way for yourself.
 In this section I'll cover how to curate your online presence to make your value obvious.